- Jun 15

 Many things come with recovery.
-Among the essential elements for a recovering addict’s success are emotional support, self-awareness, spirituality and money management.
+Among the essential elements for success in recovery are emotional support, self-awareness, spirituality and money management.

 Money management for anyone recovering from alcohol addiction is the most problematic of them all.
-Addicts are notoriously bad with money.
+People with addiction are notoriously bad with money.
 They tend to overspend to satisfy the craving.
 Misspending money can lead to stress, which further hurts recovery efforts, since stress increases the chances of relapse.

-Recovering addicts need to learn how to manage money wisely to increase their chances of success in their recovery journey.
-The recovery period is a time for addicts to learn and engage in activities that will keep them away from drugs and alcohol.
+People in recovery need to learn how to manage money wisely to increase their chances of success in their recovery journey.
+The recovery period is a time to learn and engage in activities that will keep them away from drugs and alcohol.

 Money as a Relapse Trigger

-Recovering addicts should be offered financial skills so they can learn how to get their finances on track.
+People in recovery should be offered financial skills so they can learn how to get their finances on track.
 If they’re not taught this vital skill, they’re bound to resort to poor money management.
-Money issues are among the biggest relapse triggers for recovering addicts.
+Money issues are among the biggest relapse triggers.
 Poor use of money can drive someone into debt and make them unable to pay bills, which can result in stress.
 Whenever a person feels stressed or hopeless, they may turn to alcohol and drugs as a means of coping with the stress.

 The first step to overcoming money as a relapse trigger is to learn how to avoid it.
-At Gateway Foundation, we offer financial assistance for recovering addicts to equip them with money management techniques, including saving money, budgeting, and tracking their expenses to help them use their money wisely.
+At Gateway Foundation, we offer financial assistance to equip people recovering from addiction with money management techniques, including saving money, budgeting, and tracking their expenses to help them use their money wisely.

 Returning to Work